dsp-jetpack/JetPack/doc/deployment_guide.md

 # Appendix D Hugepages

-This appendix details the guidelines for configuration of hugepages during the deployment of Dell EMC Ready Architecture for Red Hat OpenStack Platform version 13.
+This appendix details the guidelines for configuration of Hugepages during the deployment of Dell EMC Ready Architecture for Red Hat OpenStack Platform version 13.0.
 The number of Hugepages is now calculated at runtime and no longer needs to be specified by the user.

-> ***Topics:***
+> **Topics:**
 > * Hugepages Overview
 > * Prerequisites
-> * Enabling and Deploying Hugepages
+> * Enabling and deploying Hugepages
 > * Logging
 > * Example of sample_csp_profile.ini
+>

-#### Hugepages Overview
+#### Hugepages overview

-The Dell EMC Ready Architecture for Red Hat OpenStack Platform v13 provides the ability to enable hugepage support on all Nova compute nodes in the solution.
+The Dell EMC Ready Architecture for Red Hat OpenStack Platform v13.0 provides the ability to enable hugepage support on all Nova compute nodes in the solution.

 The Linux kernel partitions memory into basic units called pages.
 The default number of pages is 49152 in the x86 architecture.
 Hugepages allow the Linux kernel to utilize the multiple page size capabilities of modern hardware architecture.